-Should You Target SEO for Misspelled Keywords?
+Should You Target Misspelled Search Terms?

 Everyone misspells words from time to time.
 And as any analytics tool will show, misspelled Google searches happen every day.
-Google suggests potential corrections when it detects a misspelled word, but that doesn’t stop thousands of users typing incorrectly spelled search terms into their search bar.
+Google suggests potential corrections when it detects a misspelled word, but that doesn’t stop thousands of users from typing incorrectly spelled search terms into their search bar.
 This raises an interesting question: considering the number of misspellings that are searched daily, should your website focus on SEO for misspelled keywords relevant to you?

 Why Optimize for Misspelled Search Terms?